testdouble/mocktail/README.md

 end
 ```

-### Clean up after each test
+### Clean up when you're done

-When making so many concoctions, it's important to keep a clean bar!
-To reset
-Mocktail's internal state between tests and avoid test pollution, you should
+To reset Mocktail's internal state between tests and avoid test pollution, you
-also call `Mocktail.reset` after each test:
+should also call `Mocktail.reset` after each test:

 In Minitest: